softerhardware/Hermes-Lite2/hardware/hl/releases/hl2p0build9/README.md

  * R13 and R16 now included and 10K.
 This allows FPGA control of switching frequency.
  * HS2 and HS7 added.
 These are Raspberry Pi heatsinks used on U2 and U7.
  * C84 increased to 390pF for better high frequency power output.
  * W1 wire type changed to no substitutions allowed.
 This must be "PFTE Teflon Silver Plated Wire 30AWG" commonly found on AliExpress.
-Lead length of T3 must be 3mm or less.
-Distance between top of PCB and bottom of T3 must be 3mm or less.
+Lead length of T3 must be 3mm or less so that distance between top of PCB and bottom of T3 is 3mm or less.